• Skip to primary navigation

 Galaxy Note 10 and Galaxy Note 1o Plus do not have the traditional notification LED (as explained in the missing features of Galaxy Note 10).
 So, you cannot know whether the battery is fully charged or not without checking the screen.

-By default, when Galaxy Note 10 or Note 10+ is being charged, Samsung will display the charging status on the screen even you turned off the always-on display (AOD).
+By default, when Galaxy Note 10 or Note 10+ is being charged, Samsung will display the charging status on the screen even if you turn off the always-on display (AOD).

 Step 5: Disconnect Galaxy Note 10 from the wall charger